Raid-dev/holbertonschool-shell/permissions/README.md

 8-James_Bond | Setting no permission at all to the owner and group, all the permissions to the other users

 9-John_Doe | Setting the mode of the file hello to : -rwxr-x-wx

+10-mirror_permissions | Setting the mode of the file hello the same as olleh's mode